-Yes, your dispensary is perfectly legal in your state so why can’t you get an account for credit card processing?
+Yes, your dispensary is perfectly legal in your state so why can’t you get an account to accept credit cards?
 Simple, the process of accepting a credit card requires federally regulated entities and “rails” (or communication lines) to be involved which include:

 - Card Brands (Visa, MC, etc.)

 - Acquiring Banks - the bank, sometimes also the payment processor, that actually settles and funds the credit card transaction.

 - Card Issuing Bank - the bank that gave your customer a credit card who authorizes the transaction and then funds the acquiring bank.
 This process essentially means that the card issuing bank is providing a micro loan for the purchase.
 Furthermore, they stand to benefit not only from transaction fees but interest fees if the customer does not pay off the card in a timely manner.

 - Interchange - the communication network created by the card brands and issuing banks through which all credit card transactions are routed, and which is overseen by the Fed.